 The Steps To Making The Perfect Candle Flame

-You can buy your candle in a store or, better, you can make one with one of our top candle making kits.
+You can buy your candle in a store or you can make one with a candle-making kit.

 Then you can start with our step-by-step guide to getting the perfect flame:

 Before a candle is lit, it’s best to keep it covered.
 This prevents dust, household filth, etc. from settling on the wick and wax, which means that it will burn more cleanly.

 - Trim the candle wick

 Every time that you start burning a candle, the first thing to do is trim the candle wick, you need just enough for it to burn but not enough that the wick becomes a fuel source (and thus, produces soot).
 So, trim it back to between ¼” and ⅛” to start.

 This means burn the candle long enough that you get the surface melted right out to the rim, but not long enough for it to start burning unevenly from the center – blow it out when it reaches the rim and light another if you still need candle light at this point.